 - How to start knitting.
 Yes!

-Before we begin, let's clear up a little confusion about this stitch.
+Before we begin, let's clear up a little confusion about this basic stitch.

-When learning to knit there is often some confusion over what is a knit stitch and what is garter stitch.
-Simply, the first is a technique while the latter is a pattern of repeats.
+When learning to knit there is often some confusion over the knit stitch and garter stitch.
+Simply, the first is a technique, while the latter is a pattern of repeats.

-Each hill is a knit stitch but, collectively, they create the garter stitch pattern.
+In this knit swatch, each hill is a stitch.
+Collectively though, these hills - or stitches - create the garter stitch pattern.
 In other words, one knit stitch isn’t garter stitch.
-If you repeat the knit stitch for each and every row, then this creates garter stitch.
+If you repeat this stitch for each and every row, then this creates garter stitch.